teserakt-io/automation-engine/README.md

 ### c2se engine

-The c2se engine is responsible of monitoring existing triggers on every rules, and trigger their actions when their condition is met.
+The c2se engine is responsible of monitoring every existing rules, and trigger their actions when one of their trigger's condition is met.
-Its core component is an event dispatcher, where every trigger get registered and wait for system events.

-An internal scheduler is also started, dispatching _tick_ events every seconds.

-Each defined triggers get registered on the dispatcher from their type, which will make them receive every system events.
-In case the trigger isn't able to process the event, it will be discarded to not lock the whole system.

-Also, the dispatcher get notified on every rules modification through the API.
-It will then stop and reload every triggers from the database and restart their routines.

-#### Handling new events

-Here are the steps required to support new events in the c2se engine:

-- Create a new events.Type (and update events.EventStrings)
-- Register some listeners on the dispatcher for this new events.Type
-- Finally, call dispatcher.Dispatch with this new events.Type, and all registered listeners will get notified.
+Its started on the background of the c2se-api and spawns a goroutine for each rules, and another one for each rule's trigger.

 ## c2se-cli